 - Try to proofread with some distance, i.e. from the stance of one who does not know you.
 What impression do you get from what you read?
 Have you satisfactorily covered motivation and medical interest, reflected your personal values and long-term goals, demonstrated leadership, etc.

-Sample Essays: Several good essays are included in "Supp #2: Good Essays From the Past" (must be picked up from the Premed Office).
+Sample Essays: Several good essays written by former Xavier students are available for pick-up in the Premed Office.
 They are provided as samples only.
 If you merely change names and rearrange one of those essays, it is plagiarism (a form of cheating) which will immediately cause your application to be rejected because the U.S. does not need dishonest physicians.
 Finally, please note that the persons who read and critique essays in XU's Premedical Office have also read those sample essays.
 Therefore, they will know immediately if you plagiarize AND will tell you in blunt words that you have done so.
 The moral: Dishonesty is not only wrong BUT it can endanger your chance for a career in medicine.
 Therefore, don't do it!!!

-Essay Critique: Students are encouraged to email their personal statements to the Premedical Office throughout enrollment for feedback that will aid in the revision process.
+Essay Critique: Students are encouraged to email their personal statements to the Premedical Office at email@example.com multiple times throughout enrollment for feedback that will aid in the revision process.
 Before submitting, please be sure to change the file name to "PSLastNameFirstName.doc" (for example, if your name is James Doe, then your document should be named "PSDoeJames.doc").
 Be advised that the views expressed by the Premedical Office regarding your essay represent only one objective perspective, particularly on the content of your essay.
 By seeking out feedback from a variety of objective sources, you are able to gain insight from multiple perspectives as you cultivate a personal statement that best represents you.
 If you need assistance with grammar, usage, and the mechanics of your essay, be sure to visit XU's Writing Center or any other resource you find that can help you with the revision process.